On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Lift-and-project ranks for hypermatching polytopes

 As mentioned previously, the commutativity of a scheme $\A$ is a very desirable property that allows us to have a much better handle on the eigenvalues of the matrices in $\tn{Span}~\A$.
-Hence, given a non-commutative scheme, it can be helpful to instead work with subschemes of it that are commutative.
+Hence, given a non-commutative h.c.c., it can be helpful to instead work with subschemes of it that are commutative.
 While there are various notions of subschemes in the existing literature (see, for instance, \cite{Bailey04, Godsil18}), we will focus on obtaining subschemes by \emph{contraction}.
-More precisely, given a scheme $\mathcal{A}$ and $S \subseteq \mathcal{A}$ a subset of the associates, we define the contraction of $S$ in $\A$ to be the collection of matrices:
+More precisely, given an h.c.c.\ $\mathcal{A}$ and $S \subseteq \mathcal{A}$ a subset of the associates, we define the contraction of $S$ in $\A$ to be the collection of matrices:

 That is, we remove matrices in $S$ from $\A$ and replace them by a single matrix that is the sum of all matrices in $S$.
-If $\A'$ satisfies the properties (A1)-(A4) and thus is an association scheme in its own right, then we call $\A'$ a \emph{subscheme} of $\A$.
+If $\A'$ satisfies the properties (A1)-(A5) and thus is an association scheme in its own right, then we call $\A'$ a \emph{(commutative) subscheme} of $\A$.
 Note that the trivial scheme with just one associate (i.e., $\A = \set{I, J-I}$) is a commutative subscheme of every non-trivial scheme defined on the same ground set.

 While $\M_{p,q,r}$ is not necessarily commutative, we point out that it must have at least one non-trivial commutative subscheme as long as $p > qr$.
 Observe that, given two matchings $S,T \in [p]_q^r$, $S \cup T$ saturates at least $qr$ and up to $2qr$ vertices.
 Now, for every $i \in \set{qr, qr+ 1, \ldots, 2qr}$, define the matrix $B_{i}\in \mR^{[p]_q^r \times [p]_q^r}$ such that